cjmartin/launchcalendar.org/_posts/2025-04-24-chang-zheng-2fg-shenzhou-20.md

   station, carrying three astronauts—commander Chen Dong (on his third spaceflight), Chen Zhongrui, and Wang Jie, both on their first missions.
 The mission will relieve the Shenzhou 19 crew and mark the ninth crewed trip to Tiangong and the sixth since the station's completion in 2022.
-The crew will embark on a six-month expedition, conducting EVAs and scientific experiments, with docking expected about six and a half hours after liftoff.
-The launch vehicle, Long March 2F (also known as Chang Zheng 2F/G), features recent upgrades including a redesigned capsule interior and increased payload capacity.
-The mission highlights China’s continued advancement and international collaborations in human space exploration.
+The crew embarks on a six-month expedition, conducting EVAs and scientific experiments, with docking expected about six and a half hours after liftoff.
+The mission highlights China’s continued advancement and expanding international collaborations in human space exploration.
 tags:
   - Chang Zheng 2F/G
   - Long March 2F